Resume address section? LinkedIn on Resume? The 2019 Guide to Contact Information on Resume

 But, be sure that your voice mail message sounds professional.
 A professional voicemail would be: Hey, it's Alice here.
 Please leave a message.

-You should make sure that it includes your name, so the employer knows that are calling the right person.
+You should make sure that it include address on resume and your name, so the employer knows that are calling the right person.

 If you have a phone with text services on, you can send notes to the number so that the recruiter can easily get in touch with you.

-Before we move on to the next section on how to include resume contact information, we would like to tell you some hacks:
+Before we move on to the next section on how to include address on resume contact information, we would like to tell you some hacks:

 - If you have a LinkedIn page or a personal website, include these links in your contact section as well.